UreshiiPanda/LeetStudy/README.md

    ```

 3. Store environment variables by creating ```/backend/.env``` in the backend directory.<br>
    Place your environment variables into this file.
-Replace <username> and <password> in the
+Replace &lt;username&gt; and &lt;password&gt; in the
    MongoDB connect string with your MongoDB credentials. <br>
       ```
         PORT=8000